-4.0 Resources 14
+4.0 Reso ources

 4.1 Financial Allocation

 4.2 Staffing Allocation

-5.0 Analysis of Present Position 17
+5.0 Ana lysis of Present Position

-6.0 Quality Systems 17
+lity Systems

-7.0 Review
+7.0 Rev ew

 7.1 Periodic review

 7.2 Annual Performance

 7.3 Compliance with Local Performance Indicator

-7.4 Identification of significant variance from Service Plan
+Identification of significant variance from Service Plan

 7.5 Service Improvement

-Sampling Policy 2019/ 2020 19
+Sam nplin g Policy 2017/ 2018

-Sampling Programme 2018/ 2019 21
+g Programme 2017/ 2018

-1.0 Service Aims and Ob ojectives 1.1 Aims and Objectives Service Aims To respond promptly and courteously.
+1.0 Service Aims and Ob jectives 1.1 Aims and Objectives Service Aims To respond promptly and courteously.
 Be accessible, open and fair.
 Be professional & proportionate Provide quality services.
-Service Objectives Ensure the safe and hygienic production, storage, distribution and sale of food and drink through the enforcement of legislation, the provision of advice and information to consumers and the operators of food businesses and the co-ordination of training to food businesses and other employees by: undertaking an annual programme of food hygiene inspections and enforcement in accordance with statutory requirements, relevant Codes of Practice and guidance; supporting the annual inspection programme with an annual microbiological food sampling programme; investigating complaints within service standards and to take appropriate action in accordance with relevant Codes of Practice and Guidance; acting as "home authority" to any food businesses originating with the borough of Ribble Valley and to carry out home authority enquiries referred by other agencies; and complementing the annual inspection programme with targeted promotional advice and educational initiatives together with providing information and advice on food safety to food businesses and consumers.
+Service Objectives Ensure the safe and hygienic production, storage, distribution and sale of food and drink through the enforcement of legislation, the provision of advice and information to consume and the operators of food businesses and the co-ordination of training to food businesses and other employees by: ers undertaking an annual programme of food hygiene inspections and enforcement in accordance with statutory requirements, relevant Codes of Practice and guidance; supporting the annual inspection programme with an annual microbiological food sampling programme; investigating complaints within service standards and to take appropriate action in accordance with relevant Codes of Practic and Guidance; acting as "home authority" to any food businesses originating with the borough of Ribble Valley and to carry out home authority enquiries referred by other agencies; and complementing the annual inspection programme with targeter promotional advice and educational initiatives together with providing information and advice on food safety to food businesses and consumers. ce

 1.2 Context - The Council's Vision Council's vision developed with the Ribble Valley Strategic Partnership states that: "Ribble Valley will be an area with an exceptional environment and quality of life for all; sustained by vital and vibrant market towns and villages acting as thriving service centres meeting the needs of residents, business and visitors."
 The Council's overarching corporate priority is 'to ensure a well-managed Council providing efficient services based on identified customer needs'.
-Environmental Health activity is driven by 3 of the 4 Council's ambitions, namely: To ensure a well-managed Council providing efficient services based on identified customer needs, To sustain a strong and prosperous Ribble Valley, To help make people's lives safer and healthier.
+Environmental Health activity is driven by 3 of the 4 Council's ambitions, namely: To ensure a well-managed Council providing efficient services based on identified customer needs'.
+To help make people's lives safer and healthier; To protect and enhance the existing environmental quality of our area.
 From these ambitions, the Council's Corporate Strategy has identified a number of objectives to be delivered through the Council's supporting Action Plan.
+There are also other corporate documents that influence service delivery including the Sustainable Community Strategy, the Community Safety Plan, Data Quality Policy, Equality Framework for Local Govt., Customer Care Policy, Consultation Strategy and Citizens Charter.
 Along with these key corporate documents, it is important that the services are delivered in a manner that not only protects but provides satisfaction to the public.
 Therefore it is an integral element of all the services delivered that they are done so efficiently and effectively, by appropriately qualified and experienced staff.
 As a frontline council service, environmental health services commit to treat all customers fairly, with respect and professionalism regardless of gender, race, nationality or ethnicity, age, religion or belief, disability or sexual orientation.